-The WFD status of the coastal water body within which the shellfish area is situated is 'good' and therefore satisfactory.
-The WFD status of Bellacragher Bay, which is linked to the shellfish area, is 'high' and therefore satisfactory.
-However, both of these status classification were extrapolated from similar water body type (Map 12).
+The WFD status of the coastal water body within which the shellfish area is situated is 'high' and therefore satisfactory, but this status was extrapolated from similar water body types.
+The Ferta River which discharges into the designated area is 'moderate' and therefore unsatisfactory reflecting the results of macroinvertebrate sampling.
+The Derreen River, which also discharges into the designated area, is 'good' and therefore satisfactory (Map 12).